csci-182/fall2022/pages/syllabus.md

 * What courses should I take next after CS110?
 * What kinds of CS-related careers and opportunities are out there?

-### Piazza
+### Campuswire
+For assignment- and programming-related questions you should post questions on our class Campuswire site.

+{:.blockquote-no-margin}
+> #### Register for Campuswire
+> To register for the course Campuswire (you will only have to do this once), please click this link: <a href="https://campuswire.com/p/G7DE56EF3" target="_blank">https://campuswire.com/p/G7DE56EF3</a> and use the following join code: **1793**.

+Some guidelines for using Campuswire:

-For assignment- and programming-related questions you should post questions on our class Piazza site.
-Before you post a question, please do a quick search to make sure that one of your classmates hasn’t already asked the same question.
-Piazza gives you the option of posting anonymously (to your classmates) so that you don’t feel intimidated to ask a question.
-As a general rule, do not post ANY code that would be part of an answer to an assignment question.
-It is critical that you use Piazza for assignment questions; any assignment questions emailed directly to any course staff will be forwarded to Piazza.
+* Before you post a question, please do a quick search to make sure that one of your classmates hasn’t already asked the same question.
+* Campuswire gives you the option of posting anonymously (to your classmates) so that you don’t feel intimidated to ask a question.
+* As a general rule, do not post ANY code that would be part of an answer to an assignment question.
+* Please use Campuswire for assignment questions (versus emailing the course staff directly); any assignment questions emailed directly to any course staff will be forwarded to Campuswire.

-If you have a question about code that requires you to show someone your code, please go to one of the office hour sessions.
-These hours (days/times/locations) are posted on a google calendar linked to from the Piazza resources page (under the ‘course information’ tab) for our class.
-In general, please use the peer mentor hours, these mentors were selected from a large number of applicants and are highly qualified!
+* If you have a question about code that requires you to show someone your code, you may submit a private post (just to the course staff) with your code.
+That said, peer mentor hours are usually more efficient.
+Our peer mentors were selected from a large number of applicants and are highly qualified!

 ### Grading Questions
 For grading questions/concerns you should go to the graduate TA’s grading office hours (also posted on the google calendar).
-You can also send them a private message through Piazza with assignment grading questions/concerns.
+You can also send them a private message through Campuswire with assignment grading questions/concerns.

 ### Other Questions